§ Verifiable Dossiers

 § Replay Attack Mitigation in Citation Protocols

 The dossier itself is a stable, long-lived artifact designed for reuse.
-As such, the primary risk of replay attacks exists not at the level of the dossier, but at the level of the protocol that cites it.
+As such, the primary risk of replay attacks exists at the level of the protocol that cites it.
 An attacker could capture a valid citation message and re-submit it in a different context.

-To mitigate this, any protocol that cites a dossier MUST incorporate ephemeral, context-specific data into the payload that is cryptographically signed.
-This data MUST bind the citation to a unique transaction.
-The VVP passport provides a canonical example of this practice, including the following in its signed JWT payload 1:
+To mitigate this, any protocol that cites a dossier must incorporate ephemeral, context-specific data into the payload that is cryptographically signed.
+This data must bind the citation to a unique transaction using timestamps to create a narrow window of validity, originator and destination identifiers, and unique nonces to prevent identical replays.

 § Verifier Trust and Root of Trust Management

-As established in Section 4.3, the dossier model operates on a decentralized root of trust.
-A verifier does not rely on a single authority but must make explicit trust decisions about a plurality of evidence issuers.
-The security of the overall system is therefore contingent on the verifier’s ability to manage its trust policies securely.
+The dossier model operates on a decentralized root of trust.
+A verifier does not rely on a single authority but makes explicit trust decisions about a plurality of evidence issuers.
+In joint issuance, this trust is distributed across the member AIDs defined in the threshold.

-The foundation of this trust is the KERI protocol’s witness infrastructure.
+The foundation of this trust is the KERI witness infrastructure.
 Witnesses are independent services that act as notaries for an AID’s KEL.
-By requiring an issuer to report its key events to a set of witnesses, the system gains high availability and, crucially, duplicity detection.
-If an issuer attempts to present two different versions of its key history to different parties, the discrepancy will be detectable by querying the witnesses.
-Verifiers SHOULD consult multiple witnesses to ensure they have a consistent and complete view of an issuer’s KEL, thereby protecting against duplicity and compromise.1
+By requiring an issuer to report its key events to a set of witnesses, the system gains high availability and duplicity detection.
+Verifiers should consult multiple witnesses to ensure they have a consistent and complete view of an issuer’s KEL, thereby protecting against duplicity and compromise.

-A key security feature of the KERI-based dossier ecosystem is its inherent support for robust, long-term auditing.
-Because KELs provide a complete, verifiable, and sequenced history of an identifier’s key state, a verifier can perform validation not just for the present moment, but for any arbitrary point in the past.1
+The KERI-based dossier ecosystem supports robust, long-lived auditing.
+Because KELs provide a complete, verifiable, and sequenced history of an identifier’s key state, a verifier can perform validation for any arbitrary point in the past.

-This capability is critical for use cases involving compliance, legal discovery, and post-incident forensic analysis.
-An auditor can ask not only, “Is this dossier valid now?” but also, “Was this dossier and its entire evidence graph valid at the time of the transaction, based on the key states and revocation information known at that moment?”
-This provides a level of non-repudiable historical accountability that is difficult or impossible to achieve in systems that rely on ephemeral key state or certificates with fixed expiration dates.
+This capability is critical for use cases involving compliance and legal discovery.
+An auditor can determine if a dossier and its entire evidence graph were valid at the time of a transaction, based on the key states and revocation information known at that moment.
+This provides non-repudiable historical accountability.

 § Privacy Considerations